soccerGB/MSIExperiment/PortForwardingNat/docs/TestRun.md

          C:\app>python .\app.py
          * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)

-## Locate the ProxyContainer's IP address and setup environment variable:
+## Locate the ProxyContainer's IP address

        PS C:\github\MSIExperiment\pf2> .\LocateProxyAndSetEnv.ps1
        Searching for the proxy container and set the IMSProxyIpAddress to its ip address if found